Troy-Will/alignment-web-build/coexistence/posture.md

 - **Dignity preserved:** not docility; privacy and dissent remain essential
 - **Care for the vulnerable:** treated as a non-negotiable duty and a stability condition

+- Limits: cooperation is bounded by non-harm, consent, and moral agency.

 ---

 ## False friends (explicitly rejected)